shivam-agarwal/shivam-agarwal.github.io/_posts/2015-12-06-The-extended-part-of-family.md

 I have always been so furious that inspite of having a large family, why there is no elder person to guide through various events of life.
 Whether it be academic, career or social.
 My goal is not to let this happen to younger generation.
 But how to achieve that when we have become so separate now?
 How to suggest something which is genuinely beneficial, without being perceived as beneficiary in some way?

-I seriously want to thank my Mamaji for suggesting and encouraging my mother a good education for me and my siblings.
-We cannot thank him enough.
-Because of the education only, we are today able to make ourselves independent financially.
-We cannot repay that debt ever and this is exactly my idea of a family - how it must be !!